Last updated on

 On another front, the CAP has established a "School fruit, vegetables, milk and milk products" programme, through which the European Union co-finances the purchase and free distribution of fresh fruit, vegetables and milk products to school children.
 For Belgium, it is a tool for informing and educating children about the importance of agricultural products, farming and healthy eating habits.
 The "School fruit, vegetables, milk and milk products" programme has been successfully implemented in Belgium.
 The budget made available to Belgium by the European Union amounts to approximately €1,800,000 per school year, and 420,000 Belgian schoolchildren (37%) can benefit.

-The Common Agricultural Policy for 2023-2027 provides a new management model and will give more responsibility to the Member States, who will draw up their own strategic plans.
+The Common Agricultural Policy for 2023-2027 has implemented a new management model and gives more responsibility to the Member States, who draw up their own strategic plans.
 Belgium advocates a CAP that makes a greater contribution to the EU's environmental and climate objectives.
-The CAP will also have to integrate economic aspects, such as crisis management instruments and improving the position of farmers in the food production chain, as well as social aspects such as replacing generations of farmers and strengthening the attractiveness of the rural environment.
+The CAP also integrates economic aspects, such as crisis management instruments and improving the position of farmers in the food production chain, as well as social aspects such as replacing generations of farmers and strengthening the attractiveness of the rural environment.
 It must be noted that, in general, the EU agricultural policy places greater emphasis on animal welfare.

-The "Green Deal" announced in December 2019 by the European Commission also includes a "Farm to Fork" strategy.
+The "Green Deal" also includes a "Farm to Fork" strategy.
 This strategy sets out the measures needed to create more efficient systems that are adapted to climate change and provide healthy food, while ensuring a decent standard of living for EU farmers and fishermen.
-Lastly, the recent COVID-19 crisis has highlighted the key role of agriculture and its strategic importance.
-This crisis has necessitated unprecedented measures, notably in guaranteeing our security of supply.
+Lastly, the recent COVID-19 crisis and the war in Ukraine have highlighted the key role of agriculture and its strategic importance.
+Belgium regularly highlights the nourishing nature of agriculture.

 Solidarity and an integrated policy within the EU are more essential than ever for guaranteeing all stages of the food chain.